hasura/graphql-engine/dc-agents/README.md

 #### Type Definitions

 The `QueryRequest` TypeScript type in the [reference implementation](./reference/src/types/index.ts) describes the valid request body payloads which may be passed to the `POST /query` endpoint.
 The response body structure is captured by the `QueryResponse` type.

+### Health endpoint
+Agents must expose a `/health` endpoint which must return a 204 No Content HTTP response code if the agent is up and running.
+This does not mean that the agent is able to connect to any data source it performs queries against, only that the agent is running and can accept requests, even if some of those requests might fail because a dependant service is unavailable.

+However, this endpoint can also be used to check whether the ability of the agent to talk to a particular data source is healthy.
+If the endpoint is sent the `X-Hasura-DataConnector-Config` and `X-Hasura-DataConnector-SourceName` headers, then the agent is expected to check that it can successfully talk to whatever data source is being specified by those headers.
+If it can do so, then it must return a 204 No Content response code.